alexharri/website/posts/webgl-gradients.md

 <Note>
 <p>There's tons of boilerplate code involved in setting up a WebGL rendering pipeline.
 I'll mostly omit it so that we can stay focused on our main goal, which is creating a cool gradient effect.</p>
-<p>At the end of the post I'll link to resources I found helpful in learning about how to set up and work with WebGL.</p>
+<p>At the end of the post, I'll link to resources I found helpful in learning about how to set up and work with WebGL.</p>
 </Note>